David Stanley BEM - From One Student to the Royal Albert Hall

 Documentary Playlist

-From Southend to San Diego: The Music Man Project Headquarters and Global Ambassadors
+From Southend to San Diego: Meet the Global Ambassadors

 Corporate Away Days

-School Workshops
+Education Workshops

-Pupils sing, sign, play and dance to repertoire from the Music Man Project Songbook, led by role models with learning disabilities.
+Our workshops for schools inspire future accessible music educators and reduce prejudice and ignorance in future generations.
+Pupils learn to sing, sign, play and dance to repertoire from the Music Man Project Songbook, led by The Music Man Project Global Ambassadors.
 Book a visit.

 “I stood back at one point to take in the children’s reactions, all I saw was smiling, happy and laughing faces.
 The children were hugging and dancing with the Music Man group, just having the time of their lives.
-They didn’t even want to go back to class!!”
+They didn’t even want to go back to class!”

 Higher Education and Academic Research